-Huda Dawood | 03-04-2017
+Huda Dawood | 17-05-2017

+Why am I feeling this badly?
+It wasn’t the first time clashes had broken out.
+You get used to the sound of bullets and bombs.
+“I’m not even afraid.
+So why am I this mad?”
+This was the question I had in my mind.
+I was blaming myself for getting mad about a clash!
+How ironic is that?
+I wanted to get these thoughts out of my mind.
+Clashes that wound and kill should never be normal.
 When clashes break out, I usually spend the entire time at home with my family; we don’t go anywhere in the camp so that we will be safe.
 We hear the voices of the bullets and explosions and maybe some bullets lodge in our walls.
-We avoid certain rooms.
-This time was different though; there were rumors the fights would destroy Ein El-Helweh, as happened with Nahr El-Bared (in the north of Lebanon) and Yarmouk (a Palestinian refugee camp in Syria).
+We try avoid certain rooms.
+This time was different though; there were rumors that the fights would destroy Ein El Helweh this time, as happened with Nahr El-Bared (in the north of Lebanon) and Yarmouk (a Palestinian refugee camp in Syria).
 As if it’s our destiny to destroy our only shelters.

-Posted: April 2, 2017
+Posted: April 3, 2017

 Mentor: Pam Bailey